 • Port 22 (SSH): Used for secure shell access.

 Protecting against unauthorized access is a critical aspect of network security, helping organizations defend their resources from exploitation.
-By employing robust measures such as firewalls, IDS, and continuous monitoring, organizations can effectively detect and block scanning activities.
+By employing robust measures such as firewalls, IDS, and continuous monitoring as part of their port scan protection strategy, organizations can effectively detect and block scanning activities.
 Understanding the various types of scans and their implications is essential for crafting a well-rounded security strategy.

 For advanced privacy and security solutions, consider using GeeLark—a cloud-based antidetect phone that simulates an entire system environment, offering exceptional protection against tracking and detection.
 Unlike traditional browsers or emulators, GeeLark operates on actual cloud hardware, ensuring unique device fingerprints and enhanced security.
 Learn more about how GeeLark can safeguard your online activities by visiting GeeLark’s official website.